A proof of the Kotzig-Ringel-Rosa Conjecture: Acknowledgement

 \section{Acknowledgement}

 This paper is based upon work supported by the Defense Technical Information Center (DTIC) under award number FA8075-18-D-0001/0015.
 The views and conclusions contained in this work are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the DTIC.
+We would like to thank Daniel Krashen and Leslie Hogben and Doron Zeilberger for insightful comments.